2007 US Open – Men's singles

 Three-time defending champion Roger Federer defeated Novak Djokovic in the final, 7–6(7–4), 7–6(7–2), 6–4 to win the men's singles tennis title at the 2007 US Open.
-It was his fourth consecutive US Open title and 12th major title overall.
+It was his fourth US Open title and twelfth major title overall.
 With the win, Federer marked his third year in which he won three of the four majors.
-Also, he reached a record-equaling 14th consecutive major quarterfinal (streak starting at the 2004 Wimbledon Championships), after Roy Emerson and Ivan Lendl.
-It was Djokovic's maiden major final, and the first of an eventual record 33 major final appearances.
+Also, he reached a record-equaling 14th consecutive major quarterfinal (streak starting at the 2004 Wimbledon Championships), matching Roy Emerson and Ivan Lendl.
+It was Djokovic's first major final, and the first of an eventual record 37 men's singles major finals.
+Additionally, this would be Djokovic’s first of 10 US Open finals, as well as 6 US Open finals losses, both Open Era records.

-This was the last major appearance for former world No. 4 Tim Henman.